azadkuh/mbedcrypto/README.md

 ### text-binary conversion
-handy utility to convert binary into (from) text:
+handy utility to convert binary into (or from) text:
 ```cpp
 using namespace mbedcrypto;